PlaidCloud/website/content/en/docs/concepts/configuration/secret.md

 ### Secret and Pod lifetime interaction

-When a Pod is created by calling the Kubernetes API, there is no check if a referenced secret exists.
+When a Pod is created by calling the PlaidCloud API, there is no check if a referenced secret exists.
 Once a Pod is scheduled, the kubelet will try to fetch the secret value.
 If the secret cannot be fetched because it does not exist or because of a temporary lack of connection to the API server, the kubelet will